JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 15625
 ```

-So, we have no 15000+ files in the disk and they're using 1.5GB disk space.
+So, we have no 15000+ files on the disk and they're using 1.5GB disk space.

-Before we start the migration, we have to create a new storage class with ZRS support:
+Before we start the migration, we must create a new storage class with ZRS support:

 ```console
 $ cat managed-csi-premium-zrs.yaml